Tabata for Beginners

 Today there is a lot of talk about "sitting disease" and it is being compared to smoking!
 Imagine that sitting around the house can be as detrimental to your health as inhaling toxic chemicals.
 It isn't just sitting around during our leisure time either.
 In this the information age people are sitting at desk jobs more than ever and it is just not good for you.
 We were not made to sit for so long.

 Humans were made to walk and run.
 We must remember that we are hunter/gatherers and we also had to run from potential predators.
-A lot has changed since those days but our biology has changed little.
-It is highly recommended, particularly if you sit at a desk all day, to get up and walk around at least once every hour and even more often if your job allows.
+A lot has changed since those days but our biology hasn't.
+It is highly recommended, particularly if you sit at a desk all day, to get up and walk around at least once every half hour and even more often if your job allows.

 Count your steps!